Dr. Don Fanning

 About Dr. Don Fanning

-Don Fanning has over 30 years experience in Latin America serving as jungle pilot evangelist and church planter in Colombia, Argentina, Paraguay and US.
-He planted seven churches in four countries before returning to the US to teach at Liberty University for 17 years.
-Now Don is serving in Latin America and is part of the administration and faculty of the Online Spanish Masters program at Carolina University School of Religion in Winston Salem, NC.
-He is living in Pensacola, FLA, caring for his aging mother and writing books, making videos and other training tools especially in Spanish.
+Don Fanning has over 30 years of experience in Latin America serving as a jungle pilot evangelist and church planter in Colombia, Argentina, Paraguay, and US.
+He planted seven churches in four countries before returning to the US to teach missions at Liberty University for 17 years.
+Now Don is serving part-time in Latin America training leaders for house-church movements and is pro bono part of the administration and faculty of the Online Spanish Master’s program at Brewton-Parker College and Seminary in Mt.
+Vernon, Georgia.
+He lives in Pensacola, FLA, teaching, preaching, writing books, making videos, and other training tools, especially Spanish.

 Don has written many books in both Spanish and English that are for the equipping of the body of Jesus Christ.
 His desire is to see disciples made from every tribe, nation, and tongue.